forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 This is part of the [G Suite data collection](https://forsetisecurity.org/docs/latest/configure/inventory/gsuite.html).
 The following functionalities will not work without G Suite integration:

-- G Suite groups and users in Inventory
+- G Suite Groups and Users in Inventory
-- Group Scanner
+- G Suite Groups Scanner and Groups Settings Scanner
 - Group expansion in Explain

 ### Configure email notifications